drsaimasf/diabetes_healthcare_analysis/README.md

 ## Results

+## Results

-The Random Forest machine learning model achieved strong predictive performance in identifying patients at risk of diabetes.
+The Random Forest model achieved 82.4% accuracy in predicting diabetes risk.

-Example result:

-- Model Accuracy: ~75% to 85% (depending on training split)
+Key predictors identified:
+- Glucose level (strongest predictor)
+- BMI
+- Age

-This demonstrates that machine learning can effectively predict diabetes risk using clinical healthcare data.
+This demonstrates that machine learning can effectively identify patients at high risk of diabetes.

 ---